Visnagin: Condensation

 Visnagin analogs can be synthesized through the condensation of visnagone with esters and sodium.
 This leads to the product of 2-ethyl, 2-(3'-pyridyl) visnagin analog (50c).

 Oligomerization

 Visnagin molecules can go over an oligomerization to form a chain of visnagin molecules.

-Animal study
+Animal studies

 Visnagin has biological activity in animal models as a vasodilator and reduces blood pressure by inhibiting calcium influx into the cell.
 In rats, visnagin prevents the formation of kidney stones by prolonging the induction time of nucleation of crystals.
 On December 8, 2014, it was reported that "visnagin protects against doxorubicin-induced cardiomyopathy through modulation of mitochondrial malate dehydrogenase."
+In another scientific study, it was reported that visnagin treatment reduced ischemia-reperfusion associated testicular injury in urological interventions.